waiyan1612/rtpa/README.md

     - `CONSUMER_TRIGGER_INTERVAL_MINUTES` - Optional.
 Determines how often the consumers reads the data from Kafka topic

 2. Run the docker images.

+    If you are using the images from Docker Hub,
     ```sh
     docker-compose up -d
     ```
-    Or if using the local build,
+    If you are using the local images,
     ```sh
     docker-compose -f docker-compose-local.yml
     ```